p-lurd/100-days-of-code/log.md

 ### Day 3: April 1, 2024

-**Today's Progress**: Started learning the use of useEffect and passing functions as probs **Thoughts**: ....... still easy to understand i guess, considering creating a branch of my previous project and use the api I built previously
+**Today's Progress**: Started learning the use of useEffect and passing functions as probs **Thoughts**: ....... still easy to understand i guess, considering creating a branch of my previous project and use the api I built previously.
+Meanwhile(generally), don't use a useState in a useEffect to prevent an infinite loop